 How worried should you be about monkeypox?

-The monkeypox outbreak that has struck the UK, US and continental Europe this month appears to be continuing to spread.
+The monkeypox outbreak that has spread around the world over the course of the last month shows no sign of slowing down.

-There are now 179 confirmed cases in the UK, with infections also reported in 23 countries outside of West Africa including the US, Australia, Spain, Portugal, France, Germany, Italy and Sweden as health officials move to reassure the public.
+There are now 302 confirmed cases in the UK, with more than 780 infections reported in countries outside of Africa, according to the World Health Organisation (WHO), including the US, Mexico, Argentia, Australia, the UAE, Spain, Portugal, France, Germany, Italy and Sweden.

 Speaking on a trip to South Korea recently, US president Joe Biden was asked how much of a concern the disease was and answered: “It is a concern in that, if it were to spread, it would be consequential… They haven’t told me the level of exposure yet but it is something that everybody should be concerned about.”